Fir bark mulch is made from the chopped or shredded bark of conifers, such as redwood, pine, and fir.

 Because temperature is a factor, do not expect much out of a compost pile in winter.
 Material can still be added, or another pile started.
 In spring, the whole process will begin again.
-Also, if a area is especially hot or wet, cover the compost pile to maintain desirable moisture levels.
+Also, if an area is especially hot or wet, cover the compost pile to maintain desirable moisture levels.
 Some people take composting very seriously and monitor temperature.
 I didn’t until I started composting the bedding from my chicken coop.

 Compost is called “finished” when it is ready to use.
 There is simply no way to say how long finishing will take because of the factors already mentioned.
 Generally, speaking, under reasonably good conditions, a compost pile is ready for use within 45 to 60 days.
 Finished compost takes up 25-40% of the original occupied space, depending on its ingredients.
 Compost can be dug into beds before planting, a 2” layer can be applied over lawns as an amendment, or it can be used as mulch or top dressing.
 I like to add just a little compost to the bottom of potted plants before adding high quality potting soil and my plants seem to like it a lot.

 For those who do not have space for a compost pile, bin, or drum, try composting with worms!
 This is called vermiculture.
 Worm bins can compost an amazing amount of yard and kitchen scraps pretty quickly.
-Worms can eat their body weight in scraps every single day!
+Did you know that worms can eat their body weight in scraps every single day?
 Learn how to build worm bins and compost with worms at the UC Agriculture and Natural Resources page about worms.

 Remember, composting is easy and it provides a powerful boost to the garden.
 Start composting today!

 Fertilizer is one of those things that falls under the, “Too much of a good thing is a bad thing” category.
 All too often, at the first sign of unhealthy plants, people grab a bag of fertilizer before checking for inhospitable soil conditions, unhealthy roots, irrigation problems, nutrient toxicities, and pest or disease infestation.